juju/docs/src/en/config-gce.md

   E2sZPXYMT8TmQnat35f4+h4FT5MYPHpr/OS27kejHLjxpWkbz3Dziqx6upM+fMiY
   ...
 ```
 !!!
-Note: The JSON file presents the keys as `client_email:`, `client_id:` and `private_key`, with underscores.
-Juju will not accept these keys, and they must be changed to `client-email:`,`client-id` and `private-key`, with dashes, in order to be recognised.
+Note: The JSON file presents the key names as `client_email:`, `client_id:`
+and `private_key`, with underscores.
+Juju will not accept these keys, and they
+must be changed to `client-email:`,`client-id` and `private-key`, with dashes,
+in order to be recognised.

 ## 7. Add the Project ID